This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 How To Give Yourself A Balayage At Home

-The key is to pick out a highlighting kit that’s made specifically for the balayage style.
+The key is to find a highlighting kit designed specifically for balayage.

 The Clairol Nice’n Easy Balayage Permanent Hair Dye is the perfect kit to use when doing an at-home balayage session.